Service Desk: Definition, Tasks and Benefits

 The Service Desk …

-• provides a central point of contact for users to report problems and requests.
+• provides a central point of contact for users to report problems and queries.

 • is an efficient management of IT requests and issues by a well-established team of experts.

-• provides improving the user experience through quick problem resolution and regular feedback loops.
+• offers the improvement of the user experience through fast problem solving and regular feedback loops.

-• ensures the enhancement of IT security by monitoring security incidents and implementing security measures.
+• ensures an increase in IT security by monitoring security incidents and implementing security measures.

-• ensures the increase of productivity through the availability of IT tools and resources.
+• ensures increased productivity through the availability of IT tools and resources.

-• is responsible for reducing IT costs by avoiding unnecessary expenses and optimizing IT processes.
+• is responsible for reducing IT costs by avoiding unnecessary expenditure and optimizing IT processes.

 Vorteile des Service Desks

 Companies often choose the name for their IT support arbitrarily and therefore Service Desk and Help Desk can also mean the same thing to some extent.
-It can also be assumed that a Help Desk provides a subset of the services of a Service Desk and that its scope of services is limited, unlike the Service Desk.
+It can also be assumed that a Help Desk offers a subset of the services of a Service Desk and that its scope of services is limited in contrast to the Service Desk.
 Formulations such as the further development of the Help Desk into a Service Desk fit in with this.
 However, if you take a closer look, the two tools differ as follows:

-• The Service Desk is an evolution of the Help Desk based on the ITIL framework and the concept of managing IT as a service.
+• The Service Desk is a further development of the Help Desk based on the ITIL framework and the concept of managing IT as a service.

-• The Help Desk evolved from IT orientation (mainframe computing), whereas the Service Desk evolved from IT service orientation (based on the ITIL-supported approach to delivering IT as a service).
+• The Help Desk has developed from the IT orientation (mainframe computing), while the Service Desk has developed from the IT service orientation (based on the ITIL-supported approach to providing IT as a service).

 • Depending on the company, you can also say that a Help Desk is more tactically oriented, while a Service Desk is more strategically oriented.